ChrisEssery/group-project/Portfolio/Background.md

 ## Background literature
-TO DO: Edit this section
+TO DO: Edit this section.

 In what follows, we provide an overview of the background literature relating to social isolation and loneliness among older people.
 According to recent figures, around 50% of people over the age of 60 will face social isolation and around 33% will experience some level of loneliness during the remaining period of their lives [[**1**]](#references).
 These figures point to a growing public health issue affecting older members of the population - one that is likely to continue with the growing size of our ageing society, both in the UK and internationally.

 ### Defining key terms
-TO DO: Edit this section
+TO DO: Edit this section.

 Following Valtora and Hanratty, we define loneliness as both a social and emotional phenomenon.
 According to this definition, social loneliness refers to a "subjective negative feeling associated with a lack of social network", and emotional loneliness refers to the "absence of a specific companion"[[**2**]](#references).

 Social isolation, Valtora and Hanratt claim, has multiple dimensions.
 According to this definition, social isolation refers to a lack of social interactions with friends, family, and the community [[**2**]](#references).